Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 4.

-CE: Electrical fields must have been present as earth’s rocks solidified from a melt.
+CE: Electrical fields must have been present as Earth’s rocks solidified from a melt.
 The electrical fields would have aligned the quartz grains.

 Radioactivity Concentrated in Continental Crust.
-Why is earth’s radioactivity concentrated in the continental crust?
+Why is Earth’s radioactivity concentrated in the continental crust?

 5.